joerg-pfruender/joerg-pfruender.github.io/_posts/2023-02-13-localstack_and_secretsmanager_samples.md

 You do not need to install it on your machine, there is a docker image available on [Docker Hub&#8599;](https://hub.docker.com/r/localstack/localstack/).

-Easiest way to consume it: Use the provided [docker-compose.yml](https://github.com/localstack/localstack/blob/master/docker-compose.yml).
+The easiest way to consume it: Use the provided [docker-compose.yml](https://github.com/localstack/localstack/blob/master/docker-compose.yml).
-You just need to specify, which service you actually want to use:
+You just need to specify, which service you want to use:

 `SERVICES=secretsmanager`